atroxaper/p6-LogP6-Writer-Journald/README.md

 `CODE_FUNC=` field will be written automatically based on `callframe`.
 Default `False`;

+Note that using `use-code-file`, `use-code-line` or `use-code-func` properties will slow your program because it requires several `callframe` calls on each resultative log call;

 Also you can configure the writer in configuration file uses `custom` type writer and `"fqn-class": "LogP6::WriterConf::Journald"` as any other configurations in LogP6.